SpyicyDev/run.nvim/README.md

 ### 🔄 Command Types
 - **Shell Commands**
-  - Execute any shell command
+  - Execute any shell command in a terminal buffer
   - Access to environment variables
   - File path substitution with `%f`
-  - Command output in terminal buffer
+  - Terminal output using FTerm.nvim
 - **Vim Commands**
   - Execute any Vim command with `:` prefix
   - Direct access to Vim state